ranm8/requestify/README.md

 * `headers` {object} - (key, value) object of headers (some headers like content-length are set by default)
 * `cookies` {object} - (key, value) object of cookies to encode and serve via the request header.
 * `auth` {{ username: string, password: string }} - Adds Basic authintication header with given username and password
-* `dataType` {string} - Determines the request data type (json|form-url-encoded), this option will encode the request body according to the given dataType and will add the appropriate header.
+* `dataType` {string} - Determines the request data type (json|form-url-encoded), this option will encode the request body according to the given dataType and will add the appropriate header (defaults to json).

 ### httpRequest.request(url, options)